ppetrovtv/pine_script_docs/source/Custom_OHLC_bars_and_candles.rst

 .. image:: images/Custom_ohlc_bars_and_candles_1.png

-The script “Example 1” simply replicates bars of the current symbol.
+The script "Example 1" simply replicates bars of the current symbol.
 Nothing outstanding.
 We can paint them with green and red colors:

 ::